Nadal Cruises Into Madrid Last 16, Barty Faces Surprising Badosa In Semis - UrduPoint

 "I love clay," he said ironically into the camera at the end of the match.

-In total, the 2021 Australian Open finalist has only 11 wins on the surface although he will have the chance to make that 12 when he takes on Christian Garin in last 16.
+In total, the 2021 Australian Open finalist has only 11 wins on the surface although he will have the chance to make that 12 when he takes on Cristian Garin in the last 16.

 Fifth seed Alexander Zverev swept past Kei Nishikori in straight sets 6-3, 6-2.